zerkol83/rocforge-clamp/docs/ci_integrity_spec.md

   completes.
 - `python3 -m rocforge_ci diagnostics --ci` prints a condensed single-line status record for GHCR reachability checks.

+### Canonical ROCm Images

+- `python3 -m rocforge_ci cache-build --release <ver> --os <os>` builds the canonical ROCm image, saves it to `images/`, computes the SHA-256 hash, updates the matrix entry, and optionally pushes the mirror tag (`ghcr.io/zerkol83/rocm-dev:<tag>`).
+- Every CI workflow loads the cached tarballs with `docker load -i images/*.tar.gz` before running `smart-bootstrap`.
+Local hashes are verified against `ci/rocm_matrix.yml`; mismatches abort the run.
+- If the tarball is present, the resolver reports `mode: local` and avoids any network calls.
+When the tarball is missing but the mirror image exists, the run downgrades to `mode: mirror` and verifies the pulled image by streaming `docker save` through the same SHA-256 computation.
+Only if both caches are unavailable does the resolver settle on `mode: offline`.
+- When ROCm publishes a new release, rebuild once with `cache-build`, commit the new tarball/hash metadata, push the mirror image, re-run CI, and tag the repository.
+This guarantees that developers, CI, and deployments execute with the exact same verified toolchain.

 ## Future Enhancements